Windows Command-Line: The Evolution of the Windows Command-Line

-While Cmd remains in Windows to this day (and will likely do so for many decades to come), because its primary purpose is to remain as backward-compatible as possible, Cmd is rarely improved.
-Even “fixing bugs” is sometimes difficult if those “bugs” existed in MS-DOS or earlier versions of Windows!
-In the early 2000’s, the Cmd shell was already running out of steam, and Microsoft and its customers were in urgent need of a more powerful and flexible Command-Line experience.
+By the early 2000’s, it was clear that the Cmd shell was already running out of steam, and Microsoft and its customers were in urgent need of a more powerful and flexible Command-Line experience.
 This need fueled the creation of PowerShell (which originated from Jeffrey Snover’s “The Monad Manifesto“).

 PowerShell is an object-oriented Shell, unlike the file/stream-based shells typically found in the *NIX world: Rather than handling streams of text, PowerShell processes streams of objects, giving PowerShell script writers the ability to directly access and manipulate objects and their properties, rather than having to write and maintain a lot of script to parse and manipulate text (e.g. via sed/grep/awk/lex/etc.)

 Built atop the .NET Framework and Common Language Runtime (CLR), PowerShell’s language & syntax were designed to combine the richness of the .NET ecosystem, with many of the most common and useful features from a variety of other shells scripting languages, with a focus on ensuring scripts are highly consistent, and extremely … well … powerful 😃